 Tuition is payable by credit card online.
 There are a limited number of spots and we expect this course to fill quickly.
 Early registration is strongly recommended.

 This course is for professional massage therapists, bodyworkers and health care providers.

 We are borrowing a classroom at the Elizabeth Grady School of Esthetics and Massage Therapy in the Boston area (Medford, MA).
 There is parking on site, and street parking available.

 What to bring?

 Upon registration, you will be emailed a Student Packet with directions, logistics, and massage supplies to bring.

-To receive the certificate of completion from Irene, you need to be present for the entire program.
-We count on you being there for the full length of the course.
+To receive the certificate of completion from Irene, 100% attendance is required.
 Please schedule your travel plans accordingly.

 Please direct questions to our office at Tracy Walton & Associates, not the Elizabeth Grady School or Irene Smith.

 Do you have more questions about this course?
 Curious about whether it’s a good fit for you?
 Send us your questions and thoughts.

 Note: This course is not approved in New York State, Florida, or Georgia.
 It has not been submitted for CE approvals in any other states or provinces.